NeuralX-CV/studyguard/README.md

 FACE_MATCH_TOLERANCE: The strictness for face matching.
 Lower values (0.5) are stricter, while higher values (0.7) are more lenient.
 The default is 0.6.

-Contributing
+🤝 Contributing

 Contributions are welcome!

+Fork the repo

+Create a new branch (feature-xyz)

+Commit your changes

+Open a Pull Request

-If you'd like to improve StudyGuard, please feel free to fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss your ideas.

-Future Work
+🔮 Future Work

-[ ] Implement Real 3D-CNN: Train and integrate a real 3D-CNN model for accurate behavior analysis.
+ Implement Real 3D-CNN: Train and integrate a real 3D-CNN model for accurate behavior analysis.

-[ ] Database Integration: Replace the CSV database with a more robust database system like SQLite or PostgreSQL.
+ Database Integration: Replace the CSV database with a more robust database system like SQLite or PostgreSQL.

-[ ] Web-Based Dashboard: Create a web interface to display real-time statistics and view reports.
+ Web-Based Dashboard: Create a web interface to display real-time statistics and view reports.

-[ ] Alerting System: Implement an alerting mechanism for specific behaviors (e.g., a student being absent for too long).
+ Alerting System: Implement an alerting mechanism for specific behaviors (e.g., a student being absent for too long).

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.